FewshotMedicalNer/fewshot_medical_ner/README.md

 This code is licensed under the MIT License.
 The dataset (MedMentions) is subject to UMLS licensing terms.
 The paper is licensed under CC BY 4.0.

 ## Contact
-For questions, contact the corresponding author:
+For questions, contact the corresponding author: Nela Riddle (nmriddle@iu.edu), Andrew Hoblitzell (ahoblitz@purdue.edu)
-Nela Riddle (nmriddle@iu.edu)
-Andrew Hoblitzell (ahoblitz@purdue.edu)

 or First Author, Jeongkyun Yoo, MD (luxiante@gmail.com)